mcoughlin/kped-website/content/authors/admin/_index.md

 EMCCDs use a high gain, or electron multiplication (EM) register, which is a second stage of readout that amplifies electrons in a process known as avalanche multiplication.
 At the cost of pixel charge capacity, much higher signal-to-noise ratios are possible above and beyond conventional CCD or CMOS detectors.
 The goal for the system is to allow for high cadence photometry with a large field of view with seeing-limited image quality.

+The KPED team thanks the National Science Foundation and the National Optical Astronomical Observatory for making the Kitt Peak 2.1-m telescope available.
+We thank the observatory staff at Kitt Peak for their efforts to assist Robo-AO KP operations.
+The KPED team thanks the National Science Foundation, the National Optical Astronomical Observatory and the Murty family for support in the building and operation of KPED.
+In addition, they thank the CHIMERA project for use of the EMCCD.

 * {{< staticref "files/kped.pptx" "newtab" >}}Summary Presentation{{< /staticref >}}

 {{< figure src="files/movie.gif" >}}